Eden-Yosef/Rick-and-Morty/README.md

 📂 **Open the project**: Open the project folder in VS Code in a way that is convenient for you.

-📦 **Install modules**: Install the required packages by running the following command:
+📦 **Install modules**: Install the required packages by running the following command in Terminal:

 ```
 npm i